knpuniversity/blog/service-expressions.rst

-Symfony Service Expressions for Easy Repos or a Config System
+Symfony Service Expressions: Do things you thought Impossible
 =============================================================

 Did you know you can do this with Symfony's service container?